DrQuestion/carmon/tests/testthat/_snaps/carmon.md

     Code
       c_obj <- carmon(multi_omics_micro, net_method = "correlation", cor_cutoff = 0.7,
         verbose = 2, plot = FALSE)
-    Output
+    Message
-      Checking sample-matching, formatting the data, and other formalities....
-Checking sample-matching, formatting the data, and other formalities....done
+      Checking sample-matching, formatting the data,
+          and other formalities....
+      Done!

       ****************Beginning copulization****************
-      Copulizing layer  1  of  2  ( rnaseq )
+      Copulizing layer 1 of 2 (rnaseq)
       Using negative binomial marginals....
+      Rnaseq layer copulized!
-Using negative binomial marginals....done Copulizing layer  2  of  2  ( metabolomics )
+      Copulizing layer 2 of 2 (metabolomics)
-      Using log-normal marginals....
-Using log-normal marginals....done
+      Using lognormal marginals....
+      Metabolomics layer copulized!
       ****************Copulization complete*****************

       ***********Beginning network reconstruction***********
       Reconstructing network with Pearson's correlation....
       Correlation cutoff is 0.7
-      Reconstructing network with Pearson's correlation....done
+      Network reconstructed!
       ***********Network reconstruction complete************

       **************Beginning network analysis**************
-      Computing centrality measure  1  of  4  (Degree) No node was found to be central for Degree.
+      Computing centrality measure 1 of 4 (Degree)
+      No node was found to be central for Degree.
       Computing centrality measure 2 of 4 (Betweenness) No node was found to be central for Betweenness.
       Computing centrality measure 3 of 4 (Closeness) No node was found to be central for Closeness.
       Computing centrality measure 4 of 4 (Eigenvector) No node was found to be central for Eigenvector Centrality.
     Condition
       Warning in `compute_centrality()`:
       No node was found to be central.
 No centrality report will be generated.
-    Output
+    Message
       **************Network analysis complete***************

 # verbosity 1 works